springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-pack/step3.md

 ```

 Wait until the command completes.
 You should see `Successfully built image spring-sample-app` as the last line in the log.

-Don't worry, subsequent builds will be faster, and we'll take a closer look at this in a minute, but first...